 Newton offers a similar style to shoes like Saucony

-, and to an extent Asics.
+, Brooks, and to an extent Asics.
 They feature vibrant colors and laces, while still also offering modest colors for runners who prefer darker colors.
 The Fate itself is a fairly clean design and is offered in a myriad of colors, including a special USA edition.
 As a whole, the shoe looks solid but does not particularly stand out in terms of style.
 The Fate would probably be a bit more difficult to double as an everyday shoe than other popular models of shoes.

 Durability is something that should be looked at when buying any new shoe.
 Purchasing new shoes often is definitely not something that anyone, but especially runners, want to be doing.
 The Newton Fate is fairly durable but it does have its issues.
 The outsole is quite durable, mainly due to the Super High Abrasion Rubber Compound, which does its job quite well in resisting abrasions against the bottom.
 The midsole is solid as well thanks to the EVA foam, which is a very durable compound in and of itself.